The Government Procurement Review: Germany

 i Framework agreements and central purchasing

-Framework agreements can be awarded under the procurement schemes for both above and below EU thresholds.
-Frameworks agreements are defined as agreements between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.21 Framework agreements are generally subject to the same public procurement requirements – including public notice requirements – like other public contracts.
-Individual contract orders under a framework agreement are awarded pursuant to the rules of the framework agreement which can provide for mini-competition among the framework contractors.
-The maximum contract period of framework agreements is generally limited to four years (seven years for security and defence contracts and eight years in the utilities sector), in each case possibly longer under exceptional circumstances.
+Framework agreements can be awarded under the procurement schemes for values both above and below EU thresholds.
+Framework agreements are defined as agreements between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.21 Framework agreements are generally subject to the same public procurement requirements as other public contracts, including public notice requirements.
+Individual contract orders under a framework agreement are awarded pursuant to the rules of the framework agreement, which can provide for a mini competition between framework contractors.
+The maximum contract term for framework agreements is generally limited to four years (seven years for security and defence contracts and eight years in the utilities sector), in each case possibly longer under exceptional circumstances.

 Central purchasing means that a contracting authority provides centralised purchasing activities and, possibly, ancillary purchasing activities for other contracting authorities.
-Central purchasing is an option,22 but not that frequently used in Germany other than for standard products.
-At the federal level (e.g., the Federal Ministry of the Interior, Building and Community as well as the Federal Ministry of Defence) central purchasing bodies have been established (BeschA; BAAINBw), which, inter alia, set up a fully electronic 'federal department store' (KdB) to meet standard demand (e.g., office supplies) of all federal authorities.
+Central purchasing is an option22 but not that frequently used in Germany other than for standard products.
+At the federal level (e.g., the Federal Ministry of the Interior, Building and Community, as well as the Federal Ministry of Defence) central purchasing bodies have been established (Federal Procurement Office; Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support), which, inter alia, set up the fully electronic Federal Department Store to meet the standard demands of all federal authorities (e.g., office supplies).

-Under the Utilities Ordinance, contracting entities can use qualification systems.
-The publication of the qualification system has the function of a call for competition.
-The contracting entities can use such systems to procure specific contracts exclusively among economic operators prequalified under the system.23 Beyond the utilities, procurement laws provide for other prequalification procedures (especially for public works) which, however, only simplify the eligibility documentation and do not substitute a call for competition.
+Under the SektVO, contracting entities can use qualification systems.
+The publication of a qualification system has the function of a call for competition.
+The contracting entities can use such systems to procure specific contracts exclusively among economic operators pre-qualified under the system.23 Beyond the utilities, procurement laws provide for other pre-qualification procedures (especially for public works); however, these only simplify the eligibility documentation and do not substitute a call for competition.

 ii Joint ventures

-Germany has transposed the EU criteria for in-house procurement derived from CJEU case law, as specified in the 2014 Procurement Directives, in the GWB.24 In-house procurement is exempt from public procurement requirements if the contracting authority exercises control over the contractor which is similar to its control over its own departments, provided that the contractor provides more than 80 per cent of its services or supplies to the contracting authority or by other legal persons controlled by that contracting authority.
+Germany has transposed the EU criteria for in-house procurement derived from CJEU case law, as specified in the 2014 Procurement Directives, in the GWB.24 In-house procurement is exempt from public procurement requirements if the contracting authority exercises control over the contractor that is similar to that contracting authority's control over its own departments, as long as the contractor provides more than 80 per cent of its services or supplies to the contracting authority or to other legal persons controlled by that contracting authority.
 The contractor may not have any private shareholders.
 The control may also be exercised jointly with other contracting authorities.
 The in-house exemption also applies in horizontal and inverse (bottom-up) control scenarios.

 Further, contracts between contracting authorities are exempt from public procurement requirements if (1) the contract establishes or implements a cooperation between the participating contracting authorities with the aim of ensuring that public services they have to perform are provided with a view to achieving objectives they have in common; (2) the implementation is governed solely by public interest considerations; and (3) the market activities of the participating contracting authorities count for less than 20 per cent of their activities covered by the cooperation.
-This 'inter-municipal' cooperation has its roots in several German cases before the CJEU.
-It remains controversial whether it is sufficient for the cooperation if only one partner provides the services.
-The mere formation of a Zweckverband joint body, which is common in the transport sector or for waste management, is generally not subject to public procurement requirements.
+This 'inter-municipal' cooperation has its roots in several German cases heard by the CJEU.
+In 2020, the CJEU clarified that to qualify as a cooperation it is not sufficient for a partner only to pay for the costs, and that such a cooperation must not grant a competitive advantage to a private undertaking.25 The mere formation of a special purpose association linking local authorities for joint performance of certain tasks, which is common in the transport sector or for waste management, is generally not subject to public procurement requirements.

-Public-private partnerships can require a public tender in different respects.
-For example, selection of a private partner has to be tendered for an 'encapsulated' contract.
+Public–private partnerships (PPPs) can require a public tender in different respects.
+For example, the selection of a private partner has to be tendered for an 'encapsulated' contract.
 If the private partner has not been selected by public tender, the later award of a contract to the PPP has to be tendered, unless an exemption (e.g., the in-house exemption) applies.
-The PPP itself is bound by procurement requirements, if it qualifies as a contracting authority (e.g., due to predominant financing or control by a contracting authority); see also Section III.i.
+The PPP itself is bound by procurement requirements if it qualifies as a contracting authority (e.g., because of predominant financing or control by a contracting authority); see also Section III.i.

 The bidding process

-Above the EU thresholds, all calls for competition in Germany have to be transmitted via electronic standard forms to the Publications Office of the European Union, which publishes the notices in the online version of the supplement of the OJEU, the platform 'Tenders Electronic Daily' (TED).
-The notice may not be published at the national level before it has been published by the Publications Office of the European Union or 48 hours after confirmation of the receipt of the notice.
-Apart from essential data on the contracting authority and the subject matter of the contract (including CPV-codes for the goods, services and works), in particular all eligibility criteria and their respective proof requirements have to be published in the notice.
-The notice must also include a link by which the procurement documents can be retrieved for free.
-While case law used to be very strict to include all eligibility criteria explicitly in the notice itself, more recent decisions allow contracting authorities to make a precise reference in the notice to the eligibility criteria in the online procurement documents, and to only provide certain parts of the procurement documents at publishing of the notice in a two-stage or multistage procedure.25
+Above EU thresholds, all calls for competition in Germany have to be transmitted via electronic standard forms to the Publications Office of the EU, which publishes the notices in the online version of the Supplement to the Official Journal of the EU, the platform 'Tenders Electronic Daily' (TED).
+The notice may only be published at the national level after it has been published by the Publications Office or 48 hours after the Publications Office's confirmation of receipt of the notice.
+Apart from essential data on the contracting authority and the subject matter of the contract (including CPV codes for the goods, services and works), in particular all eligibility criteria and their respective proof requirements have to be contained in the notice.
+The notice must also include a link through which the procurement documents can be retrieved free of charge.
+While case law used to be very strict about including all eligibility criteria explicitly in the notice itself, more recent decisions allow contracting authorities to make a precise reference in the notice to the eligibility criteria in the online procurement documents and to provide only certain parts of the procurement documents upon publishing the notice in a two-stage or multi-stage procedure.26